MARTIMM/raku-mongodb-driver/README.md

 ![Leaf](http://modules.perl6.org/logos/MongoDB.png) [![Build Status](https://travis-ci.org/MARTIMM/mongo-perl6-driver.svg?branch=master)](https://travis-ci.org/MARTIMM/mongo-perl6-driver)

-# IMPORTANT NOTICE
+## NOTE

 As of version 0.25.1 a sandbox is setup to run a separate mongod server.
-Since version 0.25.3 it tests the environment variable or NOSANDBOX to turn off sand-boxing.
-This can be used to speedup testing.
-The default port number of 27017 is used to get to the mongod server.

-*IT IS IMPORTANT TO KNOW THAT ANYTHING MAY HAPPEN DURING TESTS INCLUDING DELETION OF ANY EXISTING DATABASES (SUCH AS THE TEST DATABASE) AND COLLECTIONS ON YOUR SERVER WHEN NOT IN SANDBOX MODE!
-ALSO TESTING ADMINISTRATION TASKS MAY CREATE PROBLEMS FOR EXISTING ACCOUNTS!
-THIS WILL BE TOTALLY AT YOUR OWN RISK.*

-To be save enaugh some tests are turned off when not in sandbox mode.

-When sandboxing is turned on, the testing programs are able to test administration tasks, authentication, sharding and master/slave server setup.
+Because of the sandbox, the testing programs are able to test administration tasks, authentication, replication, sharding, master/slave setup and independent server setup.

-This testing might put some presure on your system and the default situation will then be that some of those elaborate tests are skipped and you are given some opportunities in the form of environment variables to turn it on when you are installing this package.
+This testing might put some presure on your system so when installing it not all tests will be executed.
+However on the Travis-ci system everything will be tested.

 We're not yet there so watch this space to see when it comes to that.
 Btw, on Travis-ci this package is tested so you can also study the test results there.
 Just click on the link (green hopefully) above at the top of this page.

-See also the license link below
+Because all helper functions are torn out of the modules the support is now increased to 2.6 and above.
+When using run-command() the documentation of MongoDB will tell for which version it applies to.
+2.4 is not supported because not all of the wire protocol is supported anymore.
+Since version 2.6 it is possible to do insert, update and delete by using run-command() and therefore those parts of the wire protocol is not needed anymore.

 ## IMPLEMENTATION TRACK